Last Updated:

 Other Delights of a Uganda Safari tour?

 Uganda offers some of the most diverse wildlife viewing, dramatic landscapes, and immersive cultural experiences in Africa.
-The people of Uganda are welcoming and curious about their visitors and a Ugandan will go out of their way to make anyone feel welcome.
+The people of Uganda are welcoming and curious about their visitors.
+And a Ugandan will go out of their way to make anyone feel welcome.

 I liked the fact that we were much more active than on most safaris.
 We did crater walks, a swamp walk and a safari walk at Ishasha too.
 I also found the Community visit at Agartha’s was quite unique.
 And it was more personal as the home visit was well planned and not too invasive of people’s privacy!
 We tasted some of the home-made porridge and local drinks.